Tracy Hickman: Early life

 In 1975, Hickman began two years of service as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He served in Hawaii for six months while awaiting visa approval for travel to Indonesia, where he served in Surabaya, Djakarta, and the mountain city of Bandung until 1977.
+He served in Hawaii for six months while awaiting visa approval for travel to Indonesia, where he served in Surabaya, Jakarta, and the mountain city of Bandung until 1977.

 Within four months of his return to the United States, Hickman married his high school sweetheart, Laura Curtis.
 Laura first introduced him to Dungeons & Dragons (D&D) shortly after they were married.
 She gave him the game that year for his birthday.
 Speaking on his discovery of D&D, Hickman said, "I spent part of my student loan money to buy game materials.
 It turned out to be the best career investment any of that money was ever used for."
 Laura was also the inspiration for Tracy's character Lauralanthalasa (Laurana) Kanan.

 Hickman attended Brigham Young University.
 In an interview, he stated that he "nearly failed [his] creative writing course" in college.